 - The extent to which the defendant was intoxicated.
 A sober defendant will look very predatory compared to an intoxicated victim.

 - Whether the defendant has a history of prior offenses.

-If you’ve been charged with sexual assault in New Jersey, you face decades in prison, heavy fines, mandatory registration as a sex offender, and the creation of a criminal record.
+If you have been charged with sexual assault in New Jersey, you face decades in prison, heavy fines, and mandatory registration as a sex offender.
 You need an experienced Atlantic City criminal defense attorney protecting your rights.
-To set up a free and confidential legal consultation, call the Law Offices of John J. Zarych at (609) 616-4956 today.
-We also handle charges involving child molestation and child pornography.
+To set up a free, confidential legal consultation, call the Law Offices of John J. Zarych at (609) 616-4956 today.